Screen sharing in customer support: uses, benefits, and drawbacks

 Screen sharing vs cobrowsing

-• Cobrowsing is a more advanced form of screen sharing
+• Cobrowsing is a more advanced form of screen sharing.

 • In cobrowsing, two or more people can not only view the same computer screen but can also control it.
 This means that they can all type, navigate, submit forms, etc.

 • Because more than one person can control a screen during cobrowsing, it is a much better way to collaborate and work on projects together.
 Instead of having to verbally instruct someone on what to do, you can remotely control their screen and do it for them.
-This naturally has a lot of uses in customer support, where much of ticket resolution involves giving users instructions on how to solve a problem or complete a process.

 • Another difference lies in the technological processes underlying both cobrowsing and screen sharing: while screen sharing involves streaming pixels, cobrowsing involves streaming code, which makes it more lightweight and less data intensive.